beyondthefarewell/beyondthefarewell.github.io/index.md

 ### Pets 🐕 🐈 🐦 🐝 🦕 🐍 🐇 🦖

-What should happen to pets after their owner dies ?
+What should happen to pets after their owner loses capacity or dies ?
-What are the owners wishes for them ?
+What are the owners wishes for the pets future ?
 Arrangements need to be made in advance.

 - The [RSPCA](https://www.rspca.org.uk/) offer a [Home for Life](https://homeforlife.org.uk/) service to cater for pets after the owner dies.